-Women with large breasts may have some problems due to this excess weight, such as back and neck pain, which requires the adoption vicious positions altering the axis the dorsal cervical spine, skin irritations and even Inframammary respiratory problems.
+Women with large breasts may have some problems due to excess weight such as back and neck pain, which requires the adoption of vicious positions, altering the axis, the dorsal, and cervical spine causing skin irritations and even inframammary respiratory problems.

-The purpose of breast reduction is proportional to the woman small breasts and a more proportional to the rest of your body shape.
+The purpose of breast reduction is to provide proportion to the woman’s small breasts and more proportion to the rest of the body shape.

 Will I have to be in the hospital?

-The most common technique in the anchor incision around the nipple to remove excess fat, breast tissue and skin, repositioning the areola and nipple in his new position, in some cases combined with liposuction.
+We evaluate size, shape, strength of the skin, and general health status.
+A complete physical exploration, different surgical techniques, and combination of procedures that are best for the client will be explained.
+General anesthesia is used before surgery.
+It is important to know that the surgery lasts between two to four hours.
+The most common technique is the anchor incision around the nipple to remove excess fat, breast tissue and skin, repositioning the areola and nipple in its new position, in some cases it can be combined with liposuction.

 When can I go back to work?

-Provided you don’t do any lifting, you can likely return in a couple of weeks; in most cases, can vary from person to person.
+Provided you don’t do any lifting, you can likely return in a couple of weeks.
+It can vary from person to person.

 What kind of follow-up care will I need